Most Expensive Horse Breed

 The Friesian Horse

-The Friesian traces its origins to Friesland in the Netherlands and has a long history as a riding and harness horse.
-Recognizable due to its majestic black coat and thick mane and tail, the Friesian has a graceful, eye-catching trot.
+The Friesian traces its origins to Friesland in the Netherlands and has a long history as a thoroughbred riding and harness horse.
+Recognizable due to its majestic black coat and thick mane and tail, the Friesian has a graceful, eye-catching trot that makes it a favourite among breeders.

-Although the breed nearly became extinct in the 19th century, focused preservation efforts helped revive its population.
-The elegant features and movements make the Friesian a prestigious show and dressage horse today.
+Although the breed nearly became extinct in the 19th century, focused preservation efforts helped revive the population of this unique horse breed.
+The elegant features and movements make the Friesian one of today’s most expensive show and dressage horses.

 What Makes Them Expensive